Testing the effectiveness of protective coverall and PPE

 Chemical protective suits testing services:

 - Total Inward Leakage (TIL) to test the resistance of protective clothing both ventilated and non-ventilated (Type 5) to penetration by a fine particle aerosol.
 Tested to European Standards ISO13982(1/2) and ISO1073 (parts 1 and 2);

-- Practical Performance testing;
+- Practical Performance testing (out with UKAS accreditation);

 - Light and Heavy spray testing (Types 4 and 6) for the determination of the resistance of protective clothing to penetration by a spray of liquid.
 Tested to EN17491-4(a);

 - Jet testing (Type 3) for the determination of resistance of protective clothing to penetration by a jet of liquid.
 Testing to EN17491-3 and tested to performance requirements set out in EN14605.

 Protective coverall provides a last line of defence for chemical safety; it does not replace more proactive measures like COSHH risk assessments.
 To determine whether exposures are effectively prevented or adequately controlled see our workplace protection pages.